Rookabu/Project-GTHelper/README.md

 ## Start adding Interactions!

-The first abstract should be already unfolded automatically.
+The first abstract should be already unfolded automatically, you can fold and unfold each abstract by clicking on the row.
 Just click on a word in your abstract or title and it gets assigned to partner 1.
 Already clicked words are marked green.

 ![alt text](image-1.png)